ur-tcs/programming-2-ex-11/structural_induction/README.md

 }
 ```

 Tests are grouped in a class, which you can name by your own preference.
-Here we used `munit` which provides tha basic scala syntax for writing tests but other libraries are possible, too.
-For example the test for the contextual abstraction exercise use a different library.
+Here we used `munit` which provides the basic scala syntax for writing tests but other libraries are possible, too.
+For example the tests for the contextual abstraction exercise use a different library.
 In our case a test is declared within the class `ExampleTest` by invoking `test`, giving it a name.
 The test passes as long as the body does not crash by an exception.
 For example

 ```scala
 test("example test that succeeds") {